 It is a heavy lump and those lugging in and out of parking spaces will likely get a bit bored of the overall heft, but this is a bike designed to conquer all trails.
 It just so happens to double-up as an excellent, load-lugging commuter, too.

 This depends what you are after of course but we have some very highly recommended bikes in each category.

 Best electric bike overall Canyon Roadlite: On – this feels like a normal bike that happens to have electric assistance.
-It is tremendous fun to ride, and scooped our Best e-bike gong at the most recent T3 Awards.
+It is tremendous fun to ride, and the 2022 model looks better than ever.

 Best urban electric bike Xiaomi Mi Smart folding electric bike.
 This is a great value bike: it folds, it has built in lights, albeit in a slightly odd place, it's lightweight for an e-bike and it's very reasonably priced.